flaeri/ComfyComp/README.md

 Requires ffmpeg in your path, which has the new nvenc API.
 You can grab it from here if you need it: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z

-Make sure you've added ffmpeg to your envoirenment path.
+Make sure you've added ffmpeg to your environment path.

 ----